harshitasingh1612/Weekly_data_analysis/README.md

-Instructions to execute the python program for executing the PART B of the project.
+Instructions to execute the python program for running the PART B of the project.

 1. Download and Extract the Zipped Folder
     *  Extract the Files: